The consultation has now closed and responses are being analysed by UKRI.

 UKRI is currently undertaking an Open Access Review which will also consider the open access policy of the post-2021 REF and alignment with Plan S principles.

-A proposed policy has now been issued and UKRI is seeking views on it as part of a consultation which runs from 13 February 2020 to 17 April 2020.
+A proposed policy was issued and UKRI sought views on it as part of a consultation which ran from 13 February to 29 May 2020.
+The views of the UoN research community were gathered and a UoN response was submitted to UKRI.

 About the policy